 I was on a grocery run at Village Grocer in Citta Mall when the weirdest thing happened.

-Just as I’m paying for my groceries, my phone began to ping.
+Just as I was paying for my groceries, my phone began to ping.
 It was a WhatsApp message.

 “Come to MBO Cinema Hall 3 now.”
-The sender is UNKNOWN.
+The sender was UNKNOWN.

-I decided this is some sick joke.
+I decided that this was a sick joke.
 Some bored, isolated bugger’s idea of fun.

-I hand the cashier my credit card and she does the usual swiping and beeping.
+I handed the cashier my credit card and she does the usual swiping and beeping.
 My pocket vibrates again.

 “Come to MBO Cinema Hall 3 NOW!”

-Clearly, somebody wants me alone to murder me.
+Clearly, somebody wanted me alone to murder me.
 Or cough Coronavirus on me.
 Or give me a million Ringgit.
 Whichever, this could be how I die.

 “Come to MBO Cinema Hall 3 NOW NOW NOW!”
-UNKNOWN reiterates.
+UNKNOWN reiterated.

 I put the phone back into my pocket.
-I take my credit card back and offer the cashier a smile.
-I make sure to smile with my eyes, because the stupid face mask is covering my mouth.
+I took my credit card back and offered the cashier a smile.
+I made sure to smile with my eyes, because of the face mask covering my mouth.

 “NOW NOW NOW!!!”
 Pings my phone again.